The ethical parallels between Brazil’s prison pandemic and the US’s.

 Series 2 of World’s Toughest Prisons opens in Brazil’s Porto Velho prison.
 Considered one of the most violent in the world.
 There’s no doubt many of Brazil’s prisons are deadly.

 In 2017 a rebellion broke out in Anísio Jobim (Compaj) Penitentiary Complex in Manaus, Amazonas, leading to the massacre of 56 inmates.
 It is not an isolated instance.
 The prison populations are grossly overpopulated.
-This overcrowding remains, at least in part, to the backlog of trials.
+This overcrowding remains, at least in part, because of the backlog of trials.
 Currently, 34.8% of Brazil’s inmates are pre-trial detainees.
 It is not uncommon to detain suspects for two years without a trial.

 Guilty or not, two years without presenting evidence or offering the chance for defense, is depriving a community of a potential workforce, income, and consumer, whilst burdening the state with sustaining the suspect, albeit poorly.